SloCompTech/docker-openvpn/README.md

   docker run -it --rm --cap-add NET_ADMIN -v </path/to/config>:/config slocomptech/openvpn:latest bash
   ```

+2. Edit `vars` file.
+(See [docs](https://github.com/OpenVPN/easy-rsa/blob/master/doc/EasyRSA-Advanced.md))
-2. At this point you will have bash shell which runs in container.
+3. At this point you will have bash shell which runs in container.
 Now run following commands to setup your PKI:

   ``` bash
   ovpn pki init [nopass] # Inits PKI
   ```

-3. Setup OpenVPN config based on example `basic_nat` with configuration wizard or put your confi in `/config/openvpn/openvpn.conf`:
+4. Setup OpenVPN config based on example `basic_nat` with configuration wizard or put your confi in `/config/openvpn/openvpn.conf`:

   ``` bash
   ovpn example basic_nat